JohnBinford/AppleWood-Pointe/readme.md

 -  **September 11**
 -  **10:00 AM**
 -  **Great Room -- Followed by a trip to the shop.**
--  We hope to introduce the show to the remaining building's residents, and...
+-  We hope to introduce the shop to the remaining building's residents, and...
    -  Discuss what benefits the shop offers, and a few limitations.
 (No Spray Painting - for example.)
    -  How to get training, help, or encouragement.
       -  A couple of machines have unique setup and safety procedures.
-(Even if youve used a similar one in the past.)
+(Even if you've used a similar one in the past.)
+   -  We will finish with a Mini-Tour of the Workshop.
+   -  Volunteers will be around to answer questions, etc.

+***

+### More New News!
 -  An Air Filtration System, A Ceiling Mounted Power Cord, and Two new Cabinets (with lights!) were recently installed.
    -  These are the last chores the volunteer group had planned.
    -  We still need to cull a few redundant tools, and sort things a bit but things are done for now.

+***

 #### Recent Shop Pictures
 <table>